-The classic alcoholic tends to fit the following model where an individual’s intake of alcohol progressed from the initial stages of drinking just social amounts, to the intermediate stages of drinking very high amounts and finally to the advanced and late stages where they drink continuously, sometimes for days and weeks on end and with no regard whatsoever for time of day.
+The classic alcoholic tends to fit a model where an individual’s intake of alcohol progresses from social amounts to intermediate stages of drinking in high amounts and finally to advanced alcoholism.
+In this state, some people may drink continuously for days and weeks on end and with no regard whatsoever for time of day.

-Alternatively, we at Origins Recovery Centers also treat a fair number of alcoholics of the binge drinking sort.
-These alcoholics can often abstain from drinking for substantial periods of time, yet when commencing to drink, it tends to be very intense and in great quantities to a problematic extent.
+At Origins Behavioral HealthCare, we also treat alcoholics of the binge drinking sort.
+These alcoholics can often abstain from drinking for substantial periods of time, yet when commencing to drink, it tends to be very intense and in great quantities.

-Whether you are of the classic variety or the binge drinking variety, or some other unfortunate permutation, the tie that binds all alcoholics is the fact that once you ingest an amount of alcohol, you generally have no true idea of when you will actually stop drinking… if at all.
+Whether you are of the classic variety, the binge drinking variety, or some other permutation, the tie that binds all alcoholics is the fact that once you ingest an amount of alcohol, you cannot always guarantee how much you will drink or for how long.
 Coupled with the overpowering inability to stop drinking altogether, this combination can be baffling.